 The estimated annual sales are about $380 million, making it a lucrative industry to enter.

-There is significant demand for real Christmas trees, especially following the COVID-19 pandemic.
+There is significant demand for real Christmas trees.

 Surprisingly, many people who have only ever had artificial trees were making the trip to buy real ones.

 As more and more people choose to show their support for local producers, opening your Christmas tree farm to the public is a wonderful opportunity for you to build relationships with these individuals.

 Also, starting a Christmas tree farm can provide an opportunity to give back to your community.

 You could donate unsold trees to families in need, organize special events for the public or work with charities to provide trees.

 Christmas tree farming is a great way to demonstrate environmental responsibility and safeguard the natural environment.

 - Air purification